-- a.
-Influence health commissioners to maximise opportunities for health improvement outcomes and consider opportunities for innovative service delivery to maximise our contribution to public health, including preventative health measures and prioritising accessible neighbourhood health provision to include lobbying for a new health facility in Barnoldswick. - b.
-Work with partners to mitigate the impact of welfare reforms, in particular the full roll out of Universal Credit. - c.
-Work with partners, communities and volunteers to maintain community safety and cohesion. - d.
-Continue to tackle homelessness in Pendle by delivering the Homelessness Strategy, address youth homelessness via the Lancashire Homelessness Prevention Trailblazer and effectively implement the Homelessness Reduction Act. - e.
-Support partners to improve educational and vocational outcomes in Pendle. - f.
-Maintain the amenity and cleanliness of the Borough with an emphasis on Environmental Crime enforcement and maximising the use of our volunteers to enhance what we do already. - g.
-Influence our partners to tackle the fear of flooding within our communities. - h.
-Safeguard our heritage and natural environment whilst delivering our priorities for economic growth.
+- a) Influence health commissioners to maximise opportunities for health improvement outcomes and consider opportunities for innovative and integrated service delivery to maximise our contribution to public health, including preventative health measures - b) Supporting the delivery of health services at neighbourhood level including lobbying for a new health facility in Barnoldswick. - c) Work with partners to mitigate the continuing impact of welfare reforms. - d) Work with partners, communities and volunteers to maintain community safety and cohesion. - e) Continue to tackle homelessness in Pendle by delivering the Homelessness Strategy. - f) Support partners to improve educational and vocational outcomes in Pendle. - g) Maintain the amenity and cleanliness of the Borough with an emphasis on Environmental Crime enforcement and maximising the use of our volunteers to enhance what we do already. - h) Support our partners to tackle flooding within our communities. - i) Safeguard our heritage and natural environment whilst delivering our priorities for economic growth.

-Strategic Objective 4: STRONG ORGANISATION
+STRATEGIC OBJECTIVE 4: STRONG ORGANISATION

-Maintaining a sustainable, resilient and efficient organisation which is Digital by Default
+Maintaining a Sustainable, Resilient and Efficient Organisation which is Digital by Default